MathuC/trito/README.md

 #Trito
 Trito is a simple javascript game to play on computers.

-swaggggggggg